Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 AData client binds to a stable clientId and speaks hierarchical topics.

-both filter and attribute messages without standing up a track per publisher.
+Subscribers can thus filter and attribute messages without a track per

 Uint8Array / bytes).
 On the substrate, the SDK maps one MoQT track